Chapter 7: Experiential Learning

-- Must be currently enrolled as a 4-H adult volunteer and have completed the adult volunteer orientation and screening process at the local level.
+- Be currently enrolled as a 4-H adult volunteer and have completed the adult volunteer appointment process at the local level.

-- Must have no convictions for hunting, fishing or firearm related violations in the past five (5) years.
+- Have no convictions for hunting, fishing or firearm related violations in the past five (5) years.

-- Must have no convictions or other restrictions that would prohibit owning, purchasing, receiving, possessing or having under custody or control any firearm.
+- Have no convictions or other restrictions that would prohibit owning, purchasing, receiving, possessing or having under custody or control any firearm.

 - Must demonstrate competency in instructing youth in Shooting Sports.